 aspects of nature that allow us to infer past processes in biology.

 Creationists have misrepresented these scientific findings in many ways

 (and as a scientist I deeply deplore that misbehaviour, documented in e.g.

 Prof. Ian Plimer's book 'Telling Lies for God').
-But it is their logic
+Attached is a batch of

-of creation "vs." evolution, implying that they are somehow incompatible.
+counterposing the concepts of creation "vs." evolution, implying that they

 Where in this logic-tree does Intelligent Design fit?
 Exemplified